 - Analyze the statutory requirements that apply to your business.
 Questions to answer include: Where is business being conducted?
 What are the tax and regulatory laws?
 What might cause compliance issues?
 For example, the IRS Accountable Plan has specific rules regarding documentation and timely filings, and the penalties can be significant.

 We’d like to hear your feedback.
-What advice do you have on ensuring your expense policies are legally compliant?
+What advice do you have on ensuring your expense policies are legally compliant - and how do you communicate that with your expense report software?
 Share your thoughts below in the comments section.

 We love you guys!
 Everything is going great.